Supporting characters not belonging to any of the other character pages.

 - Everything's Better with Penguins: Or ducks... or whatever Elizabeth is supposed to be.

 - Future Badass: His Bad Future self in the second movie is extremely buff and fights with a huge spiky mace.

 - Homage: Elizabeth seems to like dressing up as a reference to Golgo13, while Eren is a complete shout out to Amuro Ray.
 Heck, they even pilot the same Gundam and are voiced by the same person.

 - Paper-Thin Disguise: Elizabeth's appearance already seems like a costume, but look at Elizabeth when it's running, and you'll see flippers being worn by hairy legs.
-More obviously, when its mouth is open, you can see either glowing eyes or a man (the director).
+More obviously, when its mouth is open, you can see either glowing eyes or a man (non-canonically, the director).